Ket-Labs/Ket-Labs.github.io/index.md

 __Ket Labs is devoted to bridging the gap between traditional science research and modern day data science methodologies.__

  * Researchers in various fields get an upgrade to more efficient and modern data analytic methodologies.
-This improves their research performance while the transition to industry is made easier should they choose to do so.
+This improves their research performance while the transition to industry is made easier should they choose to do so....

  * Companies are constantly looking for talent with deep domain expertise who can carry out data science projects using open source technologies.